 "SACKETT and HAYNES, described the word "compliance" as potentially troublesome, since by definition it implies a one-sided paternal relationship, with the patient as the passive recipient of a clinical edict.
 Within this framework, patients can either yield to the wisdom of the doctor ("good patient") or defy doctor's orders ("bad patient").
-The term "adherence", on the other hand, suggests a more willing partnership between clinician and patient and, as a result, has largely replaced the term compliance in most state-of-the-art behavioral, pharmacological and clinical trial research in the USA. " C. S. Rand, Johns Hopkins School of Medicine"
+The term "adherence" on the other hand, suggests a more willing partnership between clinician and patient and, as a result, has largely replaced the term compliance in most state-of-the-art behavioral, pharmacological and clinical trial research in the USA. " C. S. Rand, Johns Hopkins School of Medicine"

 Physicians agree that "good" patients are the ones that follow the doctors' orders.
 Non-compliers don't.
 But the reasons patients don't comply are often quite rational, but those perfectly rational reasons, are often treated with contempt by the physician.
-For example, they might be told to take a prescription medicine they cannot afford.
+For example: They might be told to take a prescription medicine they cannot afford.
 Yet their inability to pay for the medications, is not seen as a good enough reason for their failure to comply.

-Example: I had a doctor once, give me a rather large stack of prescriptions knowing full well that I was a self pay patient with no insurance and a minimum wage job.
+Personal experience: I had a doctor once, give me a rather large stack of prescriptions knowing full well that I was a self pay patient with no insurance and a minimum wage job.
 The total cost of the medications would have taken over 1/2 of my monthly income.
 Which of course, I could not afford to do and still keep a roof over my head and food on the table.
 However, I was treated with abuse for my failure to comply and was told " you must not want to get well very badly then."
 This is inexcusable.